Dimon8279/examples/README.md

 # Examples
 There is no nothing insteresting in this repository.
-There are some example files.
+There are some example files in it.

 For example, when I need to test something like Python project, or music file, or image, i can just: